Welcome to the home for York College Athletics.

 She was twice named the NEC Player-of-the-Week during her career and was selected as the 2000 NEC tournament MVP.
 Fitzhugh currently holds the league’s tournament record for goals scored in a game and in the tournament.
 She led the Retrievers with 43 goals scored in 2000 and was a two-time All-NEC first-team choice in 2000 and 2001.

-She now resides in Sparks, Maryland with her husband Andrew, and her children Stella and Logan.
+She resides in Sparks, Maryland with her husband Andrew, and her children Stella, Logan and Kellen.

 She graduated from ESU in May 2014 with a Bachelor of Science Degree in Public Health.